 Microsoft Picture Manager

 If you think GIMP is slow and you have MS Office installed, a photo editor comes by default, installed in your PC.
 You can use that to open the photos easily and navigate to the next picture within the software.
 This feature is not available in GIMP.
-You will have to open a new photo either by dragging and dropping into GIMP or opening them from a file, each time, providing the path.
+You will have to open a new photo either by dragging and dropping it into GIMP or opening them from a file, each time, providing the path.

 The name of the tool is Microsoft Picture Manager and you can use the software by following the procedure written in this article.